samuherek/ghi/README.md

 [ ] hitting enter in the search list will toggle it in and out of the list.

-[ ] add the build binary to my paths so I can start using it on the laptop
+[ ] remove items from the existing list.

 [ ] create a configuration object that sets the storage path (I want to add it to synology to share across computers)